Brown rice jambalaya (Instant Pot, pressure cooker, and stovetop recipes) from a native Louisianian

 Instant Pot or pressure cooker instructions:

 Set cooker to saute on high.
-Season shrimp with a sprinkle of Tony Chachere's.
+Season shrimp with 1 t Tony Chachere's.
 If using raw shrimp, saute in butter until seared (a few minutes on each side), then remove and set aside.
 If using cooked shrimp, save them to add to the end of cooking.
-Next, brown sausage until it's almost blackened.
-Add the veggies and saute until they reach a dark caramelized color.
+Next, add the veggies and saute until they reach a caramelized color.
+Add the sausage and continue to cook until browned.
 Add all remaining ingredients except shrimp and green onions and stir.

 Secure lid and ensure it is set to "sealing."
 Set the Instant Pot or pressure cooker to 20 minutes.
 Once it is finished cooking, allow it to naturally release pressure.
 If float valve has not dropped after 10 minutes, turn the valve to release the rest of the pressure.
 Stir in shrimp and green onions and serve with extra Tabasco sauce, if needed.